chloeloveland/obsidian-backup/Random shit to rember/Fake polaroid thing.md

 ![[Polaroid-Photo-Sizes-768x319-4252116116.png|left]]

 1. Dimensions
-	1. {a} Top margin should be 4.5mm.
+	1. Top margin should be 4.5mm.
 	2. Side should be 115mm.
 	3. Bottom margin should be 148.5mm.
 	4. Image should be 79x79mm.